ManCla/testing-abstractions/README.md

 ## Dependencies

-Python 3, openOCD, Renode
+Python 3, openOCD, Renode, gdb

-Everything tested with: MacOS 11.1
+Everything has been tested with: MacOS 11.1 and Linux

 ## Get the Crazyflie Firmware
 Clone the [crazyflie-firmware](https://github.com/bitcraze/crazyflie-firmware) repository with